Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 2. I want to improve an existing skill

-3. I want to run tests/evaluation of a skill
+3. I want to run tests/evaluations on a skill

-4. I want to optimize a skill's description (trigger)
+4. I want to optimize a skill description (trigger)

 Distinguishing from Other Mechanisms

-The following video is helpful for understanding how to choose between Skills, CLAUDE.md, MCP, and subagents:
+The following video is helpful for understanding how to differentiate between Skills, CLAUDE.md, MCP, and subagents:

 Skills vs CLAUDE.md